Contact Lens Care

 Your eyes are constantly working hard throughout the day, from staring at your screen at work, to scrolling through notifications on your phone and watching Netflix.
 You needn't be surprised if you find that your eyes feel heavy and tired all the time.
 Sleepy eyes can have you looking and feeling exhausted, therefore it’s important to recharge and look after your eyes in order to prevent this.

-There are many ways in which you keep your eyes awake and refreshed.
-Luckily tired eyes (or eye strain as some like to refer to it), can be treated.
-If your eyes always feel tired, there's nothing to fear.
-Here you'll be able to find out how to identify tired eyes as well as how to cure tired eyes.
+There are many ways to keep your eyes awake and refreshed.
+Luckily, tired eyes (aka: eye strain), can be treated.
+If you feel you have tired eyes all the time, there's nothing to fear.
+Here you'll be able to find out how to identify tired eyes as well as how to minimise symptoms.

 Symptoms of tired eyes

-If you’re experiencing tired eyes, you may find that your eyes feel heavy and tired even if you’re not.
-It’s also possible to experience sore tired eyes.
-Other symptoms of tired eyes include:
+If you’re experiencing tired eyes, you may find that your eyes feel heavy and tired even if you don’t feel tired yourself.
+It’s also possible to experience sore, tired eyes.
+Other symptoms of tired eye include:

 - Watery eyes